natalieagus/50002/docs/Software/l_memoryhierarchy.md

 * Supply high voltage to the **word** line, and this will switch the NFET `on`.
 * Read the output voltage on the bit line.
   * Charges can flow to the bit line when there's direct connection between the capacitor and the bit-line.
+  * There's no sense amp in a DRAM cell, hence reading is *slow* (compared to reading an SRAM cell) because we need to **wait** for some time for the charge to accumulate at the bit line and give a *valid* digital voltage value.

 {: .note}
 We don't really need to dive into details of how capacitor work.
 The ability of the capacitor to store a charge is called *capacitance*, and it is affected by the dielectric materials of the plates and the plates' dimension.